 If you want to display the price next to the event item, check the Display Amount? box.

 As when creating other custom data, you can enter a description for the Field Help, decide whether the event item is required, select whether the event item is visible to the public or only to the administrator in the Visibility field, and indicate whether the event item is Active.
-These fields are described in the chapter on extending core data.
+These fields are described in the Custom fields chapter in Organising your data.

 In addition you can choose the dates when this price field is active.
 This means you can have a series of price fields offering, for example, discounted rates for people who register very early for your event, the standard rates for people who register up to two weeks before the event and premium rates for people who register in the last two weeks before the event.